dhellmann/pymotw/PyMOTW/xml.etree.ElementTree/parse.rst

 instance is returned.
 The tree knows about all of the data in the input document, and can be searched or manipulated in place.
-While this can make working with the parsed document a little easier, it does take more memory than an event-based parsing approach since the entire document must be loaded.
+While this can make working with the parsed document a little easier, it typically takes more memory than an event-based parsing approach since the entire document must be loaded.

 The memory footprint of small, simple documents such as this list of podcasts represented as an OPML_ outline is not significant:

 .. literalinclude:: podcasts.opml
    :language: xml
-   :linenos:

 To parse the file, pass an open file handle to ``parse()``.
 It will read the data, parse the XML, and return an ElementTree object.